 Many travelers discover that the guesthouse accommodation is a major highlight of their visit to Cuba.
 This is not just because of comfort levels, but also because the casas are generally run by local families and located in residential neigbourhoods, so they provide a great opportunity for travelers to interact with everyday Cubans.

 Guesthouse rooms are generally quite basic but reasonably comfortable and very clean, and the families in Cuba will try to make you feel at home as much as possible.

-They are usually not as roomy as typical hotel rooms, however the casas are consistently rated by travellers, as more enjoyable than staying in hotels and about the same comfort level as perhaps a 3 star Cuban hotel.
+They are usually not as roomy as typical hotel rooms, however the casas are consistently rated by travelers, as more enjoyable than staying in hotels and about the same comfort level as perhaps a 3 star Cuban hotel.
 It's the level of service and personal attention in the casas that is generally far superior to the hotels in Cuba.
-This is because the casas are privately run, profit making enterprises that rely on word-of-mouth recommendations among travellers, so the owners and staff are highly motivated to provide the best service they possibly can.
+This is because the casas are privately run, profit making enterprises that rely on word-of-mouth recommendations among travelers, so the owners and staff are highly motivated to provide the best service they possibly can.
 They take pride in their work.
 This is in contrast to government run hotels where the staff are poorly paid - the consequence of which is low staff morale, poor maintenance, inefficiencies, and generally poor service.

 Variety is the Spice...

 While every family and every casa in Cuba is unique, with slightly different levels of comfort, the guesthouses we use in Cuba on our tours are much nicer than the average Cuban dwelling.
 The casas particulares are a form of accommodation for foreigners in Cuba that is legal and formalised, and the rooms for guests are required to meet a certain standard of comfort for the house to obtain a licence to rent.
 The owners pay a fee to the government for this licence and they also pay tax on their income.

 We classify the guesthouses we use in Cuba into 3 categories: